 Here’s a secret for you (don’t tell anyone): You can already see what most publicly traded AAA publishers are spending on game development by looking at their financial statements:

 Remember, most of the developers already employed by the publisher / developer are already paid to be there.
-The idea of what a game actually costs to make isn’t an exact number, and the actual development process makes number even harder to pin down.
-Even in the case where a video game company takes a write-down due to a cancelled project, that is typically a non-cash expense (think of it as a value statement for tracking purposes).
+The idea of what a game actually costs to make isn’t an exact number, and the actual development process makes the number even harder to pin down.
+Even in the case where a video game company takes a write-down due to a cancelled project, it is typically a non-cash expense (think of it as a value statement for tracking purposes).

 Conclusion

 There are a handful of other considerations to keep in mind.
 Movie budgets are often leaked, or discussed with the press because of what is considered “normal” in Hollywood.
 Budgets in movies are often seen as a sign of prestige, but these customs don’t really translate well to software development, or more directly, game development.
-Additionally, a publisher / developer may not want to closely advertise the costs of individual games because, quite frankly, it doesn’t make a difference if they are a publicly traded entity.
-As I mentioned, you can already see their expenses, and talking about the budgets of individual games could cause confusion among investors.
+Additionally, a publisher / developer may not want to detail the cost of individual games because, quite frankly, it doesn’t make a difference if they are a publicly traded entity.
+As I mentioned above, you can already see their expenses, and talking about the budgets of individual games could cause confusion among investors.
 In the case of a private entity (such as Epic or Valve), why would they advertise their development costs to the general public?
 There is absolutely no reason to do so that benefits the company.

 That’s all I have time for today.
 Hopefully this article makes it a bit easier to understand why game companies don’t share game budgets as willingly as Hollywood.